Vladislav-Jovanov/OpticInterrupt/README.md

 # Optic_Interrupt
 Arduino library for NTE3100 Photon Coupled Interrupter Module\
-One should download the repository and zip it and manually install the library with Arduino IDE
+One should download the release and install it with Arduino\
+Note to everyone: don't use underscored in filenames because Arduino won't see those files